-However, the members of the bureau, the directors and the statutory auditor cannot make use of this electronic possibility.
+It is not allowed for the members of the bureau, the directors and the statutory auditor to make use of this electronic possibility.
 The persons holding these positions must be physically present.

 1.3.
 Proxies

 In order to limit the number of participants at a physical meeting, shareholders may grant proxies.
 The articles of association do not have to authorize this.
 This means that a shareholder may grant a proxy to another shareholder, or to a third party, to attend the meeting and vote on their behalf.
 Note, however, that the articles of association may put certain limits on this.